TheRealKasumi/NikoLight/documentation/api/ReadMe.md

 Most parts of this endpoint should be self explaining.
 However we know that the `animationSettings` array can be a little confusing.

-Since TesLight implements very different animations, they also require very different parameters.
+Since NikoLight implements very different animations, they also require very different parameters.
 We found it hard to introduce fixed names for these parameters since they are different depending on the animation type.
 This is the reason why the `animationSettings`-array was introduced.
 It can/must contain addition information about how the animation is rendered depending on the selected animation.